-Man fatally stabs pit bull as it attacks his 2 dogs
+Man fatally stabs dog as it attacks his 2 dogs on leashes

 CHICOPEE, Mass.
-(AP) - A Massachusetts man fatally stabbed a pit bull terrier after it attacked his two dogs.
+(AP) - A Massachusetts man fatally stabbed a dog after it attacked his two dogs that were on leashes.

-MassLive.com reports a pit bull terrier broke through a barrier in a window and launched at the dogs near Lincoln Grove Park Saturday night.
+MassLive.com reports the dog broke through a barrier in a window and launched at the dogs near Lincoln Grove Park Saturday night.

-Police said the owner of the two dogs began to yell at the pit bull and tried to shield his animals, but the dog continued to attack and bite both dogs.
+Police said the owner of the two dogs began to yell and tried to shield his animals, but the dog continued to attack and bite both dogs.

 Chicopee Police Officer Michael Wilk said “as a last resort,” the man removed a pocket knife and stabbed the canine.
 The dog then ran away and was found dead by officers nearby.